suzanbaert/Resources_and_Bookmarks/GIT_02_Fixing_screwups.md

 **2. Add something to the latest commit**

 A file that wasn't saved, or a quick typo that you've spotted.
-Make the change needed, and then add to the previous commit:
+Make the change needed, and then add to the previous commit.
 ```
 $ git add -A
 $ git commit --amend
 ```

+Best to do this before it's being pushed to the remote repo.
+In case it's already there, the push needs to be forced as the master/origin already has that commit: `git push origin +master`.

 **3. Undoing the latest commit (but keeping changes)**